infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

 * `reducer`:  `string | (accumulator, value, data: T) => any` - either a string (for server-side aggregations) or a mandatory aggregation function for client-side aggregations.
 * `done`: `(accumulator, arr: T[]) => any` - a function that is called to finish the aggregation after all values have been accumulated.
 The function should return the final value of the aggregation.
 Only used for client-side aggregations.
 * `name` - useful especially in combination with <DataSourcePropLink name="pivotBy" />, as it will be used as the pivot column header.
+* `pivotColumn` - if specified, will configure the pivot column generated for this aggregation.
+This object has the same shape as a normal <PropLink name="columns">column</PropLink>, but supports an extra `inheritFromColumn` property, which can either be a `string` (a column id), or a `boolean`.
+The default behavior for a pivot column is to inherit the configuration of the initial column that has the same `field` property. `inheritFromColumn` allows you to specify another column to inherit from, or, if `false` is passed, the pivot column will not inherit from any other column.

 <Sandpack title="Aggregation demo - see `salary` column">